-EdGE connects school improvement plans (SIPs) to the local school board and barangay budgets through municipal/city education plans that outline the accountability of each governance structure in improving student achievement, especially early grade reading outcomes.
+EdGE mentors local chief executives, school division superintendents and supervisors, local school board members and school heads on education planning, management, and evaluation.
+The project also strengthens the capacity of school governing councils to develop and implement effective and responsive school improvement plans.
+EdGE also connects the plans to the budgets of the local school boards and barangays through municipal/city education plans that outline the accountability of each governance structure in improving student achievement, especially early grade reading outcomes.

 To improve education governance through decentralization, with the end goal of improving learning outcomes, particularly early grade reading for at least one million children.

 - Strengthen capacities of the Department of Education, local government units, local school boards, and school governing councils;

 - Improve transparency and accountability in education governance at the local level; and